Bio

 Nina Sanadze was born in Georgia (former USSR) in 1976, immigrated to Russia as a refugee in 1992, and immigrated to Australia in 1996.
 She has an Honours Degree, Graphic Design & Book Illustration from Moscow State University of Publishing and a Bachelor of Fine Arts (Honours) from the Victorian College of Arts.

-Social practice is an important facet of Sanadze’s work, she is a member of Melbourne art collective ShrewD and the founding Artistic Director of Collective Polyphony Festival which was held across multiple gallery spaces in Melbourne in 2023.
+Social practice is an important facet of Sanadze’s work, she is a member of Melbourne art collective ShrewD and the founding Artistic Director of Collective Polyphony Festival which was held across multiple gallery spaces in Victoria in 2023.

-Please email to request CV.
+Please email nina @ ninasanadze.com to request CV.

 Interviews, artist talks, reviews and essays